TeamFrozenCodeFTC/Black-Ice-Path-Follower/TeamCode/src/main/java/org/firstinspires/ftc/blackice/docs/path-follower-evolution.md

 Worked well, however, points were limited to about 1-2 inches apart, or else the robot's reaction time would be slower than the robot's loop time.
 Looking back at this now, we realized we could have updated our follower and skipped several points in the same loop instead of waiting for the next loop for each point.
 However, it lacked accuracy and the option of motion profiles for smooth deceleration.

 ## v5.0 - Sophisticated Follower
-###### 2025 off-season.
+###### 2025 off-season and beyond.

 This is currently the latest version.
-This is a more sophisticated follower that can follow more than just points, including continuous paths such as Bézier curves and lines.
+It is a more sophisticated follower that can follow more than just points, including continuous paths such as Bézier curves and lines.
 It uses centripetal, translational, heading, and drive vectors (prioritized in that order) for smooth and controlled motion.
-Our drive vector can also follow custom velocity profiles through PIDFs with momentum compensation.
+Our drive vector can also follow custom velocity profiles and slower deceleration through PIDFs with feedforward corrected with momentum compensation.

 ### PredictiveBrakingController = Empirical PID controller with Quadratic Damping
-It was at this point that we realized our predictive braking controller was essentially an empirical form of a Proportional-Derivative (PD) controller with added quadratic damping.
+It wasn't until this point that we realized our predictive braking controller was essentially an empirical form of a Proportional-Derivative (PD) controller with added quadratic damping.
 ```
 outputPower = error - a*velocity*abs(velocity) - b*velocity
 ```